angular-experts-io/modern-angular-workshop/exercise-form-state/README.md

 In this exercise, we're going to explore how to implement Angular form state handling using an editor approach which can be used to both create new and update existing items.

+- How to integrate form with external data source (eg, API or store)
+- How to handle create and edit modes
+- How to submit the form and handle the response
 - How to reset the form to its initial state
-- How to integrate form with external data source (eg, API or store)
 - How to prevent users from navigating away from the form with unsaved changes

 > Compared to where we left off we have added a couple of new components and services to stramline